SteveCTOS/SteveCTOS/README.md

      right of the screen.

   2. From a terminal install the following using apt-get install
-   - sudo apt-get install git git-gui g++ cmake open-cobol pdftk
+   - sudo apt-get install git git-gui g++ cmake

    - For PUtty & pdftk see new instructions - 8 & 9. below - for installing on Linux mint 19.1 & greater
 	 - as the apt-get does not bring back the latest software for Mint 19.1 as far as these two packages are concerned